Danish royal palace 'surprised' by Trump cancelling trip

 "Denmark is a very special country with incredible people, but based on Prime Minister Mette Frederiksen's comments, that she would have no interest in discussing the purchase of Greenland, I will be postponing our meeting scheduled in two weeks for another time," Trump said.

-There was no immediate reaction from the Danish government.
-Former government ministers were quick to speak out, however.

-Martin Lidegaard, a former foreign minister, told broadcaster TV2 that it was "a diplomatic farce" and said Trump's behaviour was "grotesque" and he was "throwing a hissy fit."
+Martin Lidegaard, a former Danish foreign minister, told broadcaster TV2 that it was "a diplomatic farce" and called Trump's behaviour "grotesque."

 Trump's cancellation was "deeply insulting to the people of Greenland and Denmark," former Prime Minister Helle Thorning-Schmidt wrote on Twitter.

 Claus Oxfeldt, chairman of Denmark's main police union, told Danish media that authorities had been busy planning the third visit by a sitting U.S. president to the Scandinavian NATO member.
-"As far as I know, it has created great frustrations to have spent so much time preparing for a visit that is cancelled," Oxfeldt was quoted as saying.
+"It has created great frustrations to have spent so much time preparing for a visit that is cancelled," Oxfeldt was quoted as saying.

-Ordinary Danes shook their head at the news with many calling Trump an "immature" person "living on another planet."
+Ordinary Danes shook their heads at the news, with many calling Trump an immature person who was "living on another planet."

 "He thinks he can just buy Greenland, he acts like an elephant in a china shop," said Pernille Iversen, a 41-year-old shopkeeper in Copenhagen.